goabstract/abstract-sdk/docs/reference.md

 ![API][api-icon]

-A project is a bucket for work.
+A project is a container for files, it belongs to an organization.
+Teams use projects to logically separate their files for example for a project, a platform (e.g. Web / iOS), or by client.

 ### The project object